Preparing for FMLA Disputes Before They Occur

-Most employers will be faced with an employee who is ill or a caregiver seeking to take unpaid leave under the Family and Medical Leave Act (FMLA).
-Some of these requests are legitimate, but some are dubious and require scrutiny.
+Most employers will have an employee who has an illness, or who is a caregiver seeking to take unpaid leave under the Family and Medical Leave Act (FMLA).
+Some of these requests are legitimate, but some are dubious and require examination.
 Important questions for your business to consider include:

 - How much examination of a request is allowed?